top of page

 Animal Kindred

-The good ol' days when animals and human beings were interchangeable and could change form at will
+The good ol' days when animals and humans were the same

 Native North American Trickster Tales